Jake Paul: Attending a riot at an Arizona mall and FBI raid

 On May 30, 2020, Paul and a few of his friends came to have dinner at P. F. Chang's outside of Scottsdale Fashion Square in Scottsdale, Arizona, as part of the George Floyd protests, where it quickly escalated, and looting began in the mall.
-Multiple instances of footage show Paul and his friends outside of P. F. Chang's witnessing the riot and going inside the mall, where they documented the incident.
+Multiple instances of footage show Paul and his friends outside P. F. Chang's, witnessing the riot, and then going inside the mall, where they documented the incident.
 People on social media criticized Paul for entering the mall and witnessing people looting stores.
 Paul later apologized on social media condemning the violence, and also denied the accusations of looting, instead saying he was filming as a public service for a future video.
 Paul said, "We filmed everything we saw in an effort to share our experience and bring more attention to the anger felt in every neighborhood we travelled through; we were strictly documenting, not engaging."

 On June 4, 2020, Paul was charged with criminal trespass and unlawful assembly, both misdemeanor charges, for being in the mall during the riot.
 On August 5, 2020, Paul's Calabasas mansion was raided by the Federal Bureau of Investigation (FBI).
 In a statement to the Los Angeles Times, the FBI stated, "The FBI is executing a federal search warrant at a residence in Calabasas in connection with an ongoing investigation."
 On the same day, the charges were dismissed without prejudice; the Scottsdale Police Department said it was "in the best interest of the community" and would allow a federal criminal investigation to be completed.
-Paul also explained in a now-deleted video that the raid was "completely related to the looting controversy."
+Paul also explained in a now-deleted video that the raid was "completely related to the looting controversy".
 In August 2021, it was reported Paul would not face federal charges over the incident.

 Sexual assault allegations

 On April 9, 2021, a video was released by TikTok personality Justine Paradise, who alleged that Paul forced her into oral sex and touched her without her consent during an incident at the Team 10 House in 2019.
 Paul responded to the accusations, saying, "Sexual assault accusations aren't something that I, or anyone should ever take lightly, but to be crystal clear, this claim made against me is 100% false."
 In a later video, Paradise stated she received harassment and death threats over the accusation.

-On April 22, 2021, an article about Paul in The New York Times featured a second accusation by model and actress Railey Lollie.
+On April 22, 2021, an article in The New York Times about Paul featured a second accusation from model and actress Railey Lollie.
 Lollie, who had started working for Paul at 17, alleged that Paul would call her "jailbait" and had groped her at one point.